-Family Finder (Autosomal) Kit – For males or females £58.00, which includes postage and handling, worldwide. *This is a sale price, and is for a limited period only.*
+Family Finder (Autosomal) Kit – For males or females £50.00, which includes postage and handling, worldwide.

 Family Finder (Autosomal) Kit – Add this test to a existing Y-DNA or mtDNA kit by ordering an Upgrade from Family Tree DNA, or, to save money, the participant does a separate test kit ordered from the Guild.